invoke-ai/InvokeAI/invokeai/frontend/web/docs/README.md

 ### i18next & Weblate

-We use [i18next](https://github.com/i18next/react-i18next) for localisation, but translation to languages other than English happens on our [Weblate](https://hosted.weblate.org/engage/invokeai/) project. **Only the English source strings should be changed on this repo.**
+We use [i18next](https://github.com/i18next/react-i18next) for localization, but translation to languages other than English happens on our [Weblate](https://hosted.weblate.org/engage/invokeai/) project. **Only the English source strings should be changed on this repo.**

 ### openapi-typescript

 [openapi-typescript](https://github.com/drwpow/openapi-typescript) is used to generate types from the server's OpenAPI schema.
 See TYPES_CODEGEN.md.

+### reactflow

+[reactflow](https://github.com/xyflow/xyflow) powers the Workflow Editor.

+### zod

+[zod](https://github.com/colinhacks/zod) schemas are used to model data structures and provide runtime validation.

 ## Client Types Generation